 Blue Smile has a range of events taking place all year round; from fundraising events, clinical training events, awareness days and conferences.

-A great way to support Blue Smile is by taking part in our planned events or by organising your own event – raising awareness of our work and fundraising for us at the same time!
+A great way to support Blue Smile is by taking part in our planned events or by organising your own event – raising awareness of our work or fundraising for us.

 By organising a fundraising event ‘your way’, you can raise funds and awareness of Blue Smile while bringing people together to do what you love best!
 This might be baking cakes, dancing or playing music – whatever you choose!

 Miles for Smiles

 Walk, cycle or jog to help children get their smiles back!

 Perhaps you are inspired by runners in the recent London Marathon, perhaps you want extra motivation to get outdoors in the coming weeks, or perhaps you simply want to help children in your local community and keep healthy at the same time!